salemandreus/UpskillLinks/README.md

+# Resource Links to Learn Software Development
-Best resources I've found to learn coding.
+These are the best learning resources I've found to date.

+Selection criteria - resource has at least one of the following aspects:
+Either:
+- **For absolute beginners:** Ease of understanding/accessibility
+- **For professionals** fast upskill in a section
+- **For growing intermediates/seniors** comprehensive learning.

-Some of these were great for fast upskilling, others go more in-depth for comprehensive learning goals - see review notes for brief summary of the teaching methodologies.
+See review notes for brief summary of the teaching methodologies.

 ## Computer Science:
 ### Video Courses: